What is the best Jeep battery: Odyssey vs Optima, or?

 I like how raw and free-spirited driving a Jeep feels.
 Is there an end to my offroad adventures with my customized monster?

 That said, all the fun can easily come to an end if the power suddenly goes out.

-And the best bang for buck battery from their product line would be the Odyssey 34-PC1500T.
+Because of this, the best bang for buck battery from their product line would be the Odyssey 34-PC1500T.

 Reliable 850 cold crank amps, better design for more power, and flawless recharge efficiency.
 Pure virgin lead used, not some cheap lead alloy or material impurities.

 It’ll reinvent how your Jeep behaves on the road or off road for a price that won’t break your budget.

 Before I review it and two other alternative Jeep Wrangler batteries, I’m sure you want to ask:

 Mike, why Odyssey?
 What about Optima or Northstar?